donishadsmith/DEI-R-Workshop.github.io/Lesson 1 -  Basic Data Types & Structures.md

 colnames(my_dataframe)
 #Access the first column in my dataframe using the column name
 my_dataframe$Col_1
-#You cna also use the column name in the brackets
+#You can also use the column name in the brackets
 my_dataframe[,"Col_1"]
 ```
 #### **Output:**